callmelazarus/leetcode-codewars-journey/README.md

 ---

 ## Dec 2, 2022 - Fri

 **Today I worked on:**

 - REVISIT: 2 sum
 - 2 Sum 2
-- PRAMP: Array quadruplet (very similar to 4 sum
+- 3 sum

 **Reflection:**

-- these little tricks in the
+- these little tricks to these problems that I doubt I would figure out on the spot in an interview...
+2 sum 2 and 3 sum are no joke....

 **Lesson:**

+- using 2 pointers for these problems is helpful
+- sort method in python is O(nlogn) time complexity
+- sort() mutates the list, and is implemented as list.sort()

 ## DEC 1, 2022 - Thur

 **Today I worked on:**

 1. Subtree of another Tree (extension to same_tree)
 2. invert binary tree (another time from memory!!)
 3. backspace string compare (easy - first one in a while I solved on my own, in less than 10 min!)

 **Reflection:**

 - this was the first LC problem that was actually enjoyable, even tho I didn't quite get the solution.
 I think the general logic was in my head, but writing the code out, especially the recursive nature of the code is uncertain to me
 - I was on the right path in thinking about using a helper function
 - the recursion is still challenging to me
 - got practice with list comprehension, try/except, and helper functions today

 **Lesson:**

 - recursion solutions - simply define your edge cases/ return statements as the base case
 - you likely will be returning something in the recursive call

 ## Nov 30, 2022 - Wednesday

 **Today I worked on:**
 transfer repo from gitlab to github.

 1. same tree e100
 2. invert binary tree in JS